Clemapfel/jluna/docs/manual.md

 Because `named_proxy` still has its name `Main.var`, it reassigns the variable to `5678` which was specified through C++.

-While this behavior is internally consistent and does not lead to undefined behavior (a proxy will mutate its variable, regardless of the proxies value or the current value of the variable), it may cause unintentional bugs when reassigning the same variable frequently in both C++ and julia.
-To alleviate this, `jluna` offers a member function `Proxy::update()`, which evaluates the proxies name and replaces its value with value of the correspondingly named variable:
+While this is internally consistent and does not lead to undefined behavior (a proxy will mutate its variable, regardless of the proxies value or the current value of the variable), it may cause unintentional bugs when reassigning the same variable frequently in both C++ and julia.
+To alleviate this, `jluna` offers a member function, `Proxy::update()`, which evaluates the proxies name and replaces its value with the value of the correspondingly named variable:

 ```cpp
 auto named_proxy = State::new_int64("var", 1234);